-- Peanut Paste (Peanuts, Peanut Oil)
+Peanut Paste (Peanuts, Peanut Oil)

 - Natural and Artificial Flavors, Salt, Soy Lecithin, Artificial Sugar.

 The primary source of protein is whey protein isolate.
 We all know that whey protein is a high-quality protein with a faster absorption rate than other protein sources.

-Since it’s a peanut flavor protein bar, you can expect heavy peanuts and thickeners to blend the other ingredients.
-Barebells have used artificial sweeteners like sucralose, acesulfame k for sweetening.
+Since it’s a peanut flavor protein bar, you can expect heavy peanuts and thickeners to blend with the other ingredients.
+Barebells have used artificial sweeteners like sucralose, and acesulfame k for sweetening.

 It also contains soy which is coming from soy protein isolate.